 Wheelchair Accessible Outdoor Activities

-Many people, especially those who have only recently experienced a mobility issue don’t realize just how many outdoor activities for wheelchair users there are.
+Many people, especially those who have only recently experienced a mobility issue, don’t realize just how many outdoor activities there are for wheelchair users.
 The list below is hardly comprehensive but was meant primarily as a starting point to get your mind turning on the subject.

 Outdoor Activities for Wheelchair Users: Wheelchair Hiking Trails